reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 Assuming we have customers accessing this website from all parts of the globe, they will all be downloading the static contents from the same S3 bucket in the `us-east` region in our example.
 This will give a different experience to customers depending on their location.
 Customers closer to the `us-east` region will experience a lower latency compared to the customers who are accessing this website from other continents.
 We will improve this behavior in the next section with the help of Amazon's CloudFront service.

-## Advantages of Using CloudFront

-Serving your website using SSL (HTTPS)
-The request will be cached
-Increase website performance
-The ability to set common security headers

 ## Creating the CloudFront Distribution
 When we want to use CloudFront to distribute our content, we need to create a distribution and choose the configuration settings you want.
 For example: